Register of New Zealand

 Ordained Assistant Minister, First Presbyterian Church, Papakura, South Auckland Presbytery 12 December 1974 — resigned 20 August 1975

-Doctoral Studies on the Rev Thomas Chalmers (“Thomas Chalmers & the Mission of the Church with special reference to the rise of the
+Doctoral Studies on the Rev Thomas Chalmers (“Thomas Chalmers and the Mission of the Church with special reference to the rise of the Missionary Movement in Scotland”) at the University of Aberdeen Department of Religious Studies, 1975 to 1979.

-Bible College of New Zealand, 6 June 1991 to 1999 :
+Inducted Lecturer, Bible College of New Zealand, 6 June 1991 to 1999 :

 - Head of Department of Mission Studies, 1991 to 1997

-- Dean of Studies,1997 to 1998.
+- Dean of Studies, 1997 to 1998.

-Retired 30 April 2008
+Minister Emeritus 30 April 2008

 ROXBURGH, Rev Irvine Owen M.A.